Computing: Computer Administration

 Windows Server 2003: Adding computers to Active Directory - Adding the new computer 'wk-winxpm' [2]

-Repeat the steps above to add wk-win2k, and configure the user name to be used on that machine to login to the domain as Ali Baba [Ali@wsd-win2003.intranet.home].
+Repeat the steps above to add the Windows 2000 machine wk-win2k, and configure the user name, that will (normally) be used on that machine to login to the domain, as Ali Baba [Ali@wsd-win2003.intranet.home].

 You can right-click a computer in the list and choose Properties from the popping up context menu, to further configure it.
 I did not take the time to review the possibilities that we have here.
 I just added a description for my two computers...